Ahkonsu/wpproatoz-gf-extras/Readme.txt

 ### Configuring Minimum Character Length
 1. **Enable**: Check "Minimum Character Length" to activate (disabled by default).
-2. **Form & Field Mapping**: Select forms and their text fields to enforce the minimum length (same mapping as email validator).
+2. **Form & Field Mapping**: Select forms and their text or textarea fields to enforce the minimum length.
 3. **Set Length**: Enter the minimum number of characters required (default: 5).
 4. **Save**: Click "Save Changes" to apply settings.